cesarferradas/ferrad.as/index.md

 Welcome, I'm César.

-I'm a curious Software Engineer with a passion for building systems both professionally and for myself.
+I'm a curious and resourceful Software Engineering leader with a passion for building sustainable systems.

 As a generalist, I enjoy using a variety of programming languages, frameworks and technologies to build and maintain systems across the tech stack.